Border Roads Organisation: Organisation

-The BRO consists of Border Roads Wing under the Ministry of Defense and the General Reserve Engineer Force (GREF).
-Officers are selected through the Indian Engineering Services (IES) Examination conducted by the Union Public Service Commission (UPSC).
-Few officers are also deputed from Indian Army Corps of Engineers, who are posted to GREF on ERE.
-The GREF includes civil engineers, mechanical engineers, administrative officers and medical officers.
+The BRO consists of the Border Roads Wing under the Ministry of Defense and the General Reserve Engineer Force (GREF).
+Officers are selected through the IES Examination conducted by the UPSC.
+Officers are also deputed from the Indian Army Corps of Engineers, who are posted to GREF on ERE.
+The GREF includes civil engineers, mechanical engineers, administrative officers, and medical officers.

-The Border Roads Engineering Service (BRES) officers are governed by Central Civil Services (CCS/ CCA) Rules, 1965.
-They also subjected to all provisions of the Army Act, 1950 and Army Rules, 1954 except a few exceptions as given in SRO 329 and SRO 330 both 23 September 1960.
-GREF is an integral part of the Armed Forces within meaning of Article 33 of the Constitution of India and members of GREF are also members of the Armed Forces as declared by the Supreme Court in respect of R. Viswan vs Union of India 1983 and authorized for all benefits which are applicable to Armed Forces of India.
+The Border Roads Engineering Service (BRES) officers are governed by the Central Civil Services (CCS/ CCA) Rules, 1965.
+They are also subjected to all provisions of the Army Act, 1950 and Army Rules, 1954, except for a few exceptions as given in SRO 329 and SRO 330, both 23 September 1960.
+GREF is an integral part of the Armed Forces within meaning of Article 33 of the Constitution of India and members of GREF are also members of the Armed Forces as declared by the Supreme Court in respect of R. Viswan vs Union of India 1983 and authorized for all benefits which apply to Armed Forces of India.
 The organisation's operations are spread across India, Bhutan, Myanmar, Tajikistan, and Afghanistan.
 The BRO includes 18 projects, which are divided into Task Forces, Road Construction Companies (RCCs), Bridge Construction Companies (BCCs), Drain Maintenance Companies (DMCs), and Platoons.
 The organisation also includes base workshops, store divisions, training and recruitment centers, and other staff.

 An Internal Financial Advisor (IFA) supports the BRO, performing the roles of Chief Accounts Officer and Internal Auditor.
 This system was introduced on 23 March 1995 to introduce efficiency and improve resource utilisation.
 The IFA secured ISO 9001 certification in December 1999.
 The organisation employs laborers locally.
 No local labourer is deployed in BRO for more than 179 days at a stretch, thus keeping the nature of their employment casual.